maticnetwork/whitepaper/README.md

 ### Payments {#payment}

-The Matic Network will provide an interface for users, payment APIs and SDKs for DApps, merchant and users to instantly accept or pay in crypto assets (e.g., ERC20 tokens, Ethers).
+The Matic Network will provide an interface for users, payment APIs and SDKs for DApps, merchant and users to instantly accept or pay in crypto assets (e.g., ERC20 tokens, Ethers, ERC721 tokens).

-the Matic Development Team has plans to roll-out this system in three phases:
+The Matic Development Team has plans to roll-out this system in three phases:
-1. Ethereum and ERC20 token payments
+1. Ether and ERC20 token payments
 2. Multi-asset cross chain transfer and payment through atomic swaps and liquidity providers
-3. Fiat enabled payment system through fiat liquidity providers
+3. Fiat enabled off-ramp payment system integration through fiat liquidity providers

 ### Atomic Swaps {#atom}